 - Third party firewalls offered by VPS providers, such as AWS Security Groups.

-If you are behind a device performing PAT, which is the case in most on-premise deployments, you will need to create a straight-through UDP port forward for all of Asterisk's UDPTL ports: you will need to map port 4000 on your external interface to port 4000 on your Asterisk server, UDP port 4001 on the external goes to 4001 on the Asterisk server, etc..
-Additionally, if you're behind a firewall or one-to-one NAT, you will need to create an allow rule for our services.
-For consumer equipment, port forwarding and port opening is a single-step process called port forwarding.
-For many professional grade appliances, you will have to both explicitly forward the port and open it as two separate steps.
+If you are behind a NAT device, you will need to create a straight-through UDP port forward for all of Asterisk's UDPTL ports: you will need to map port 4000 on your external interface to port 4000 on your Asterisk server, UDP port 4001 on the external goes to 4001 on the Asterisk server, etc..
+Additionally, you will need to permit traffic from us to these ports by opening the ports.
+For consumer equipment, port forwarding and port opening is a single-step process labelled as port forwarding.
+For many professional grade appliances, you will have to separately forward the port and open it.

-In some cases the networking device doesn't allow whole port ranges to be configured at once.
-In these cases, it may be cumbersome to configure a port forward/exception all 1000 UDP ports in Asterisk's default UDPTL port range.
-All ports specified in Asterisk's UDPTL range must be forwarded and opened.
-If you run into this we recommend limiting the UDPTL port range in udptl.conf to around 20 ports total instead.
-All ports specified in the range must be forwarded/opened.
+Some networking devices don't allow whole port ranges to be configured at once.
+In these cases, we recommend limiting the UDPTL port range in udptl.conf to around 20 ports total instead.
+All ports specified in this range must be forwarded/opened.

 If you're having trouble faxing reliably, run through the following: